 In our previous article, Top 3 Tips for Creating a Strong Adoption Profile, we discussed being genuine, using fantastic photographs and captions, and telling stories instead of listing facts.
-In this article we will explore a few more subtle recommendations.
+In this article we will explore some of our more subtle recommendations.

 Before we jump to the suggestions, take 2 minutes and think about what you like and dislike about the following adoption profile introductory paragraph.
 We provide our own analysis at the end of this article.